Emergence (2022): Storylines

 On the July 7 episode of Impact!, Eric Young would make his return after his Slammiversary loss to ridicule and chastise Deaner and Joe Doering about their recent actions and losses.
 In response they would attack numerous members of the roster, leading to a match the next week with Josh Alexander and The Motor City Machine Guns.
 Alexander and the Machine Guns would defeat Violent By Design on the July 14 episode of Impact!.
-On the July 21 episode of Impact!, Deaner (with Doering) would lose a Impact X Division Championship match to Mike Bailey.
+On the July 21 episode of Impact!, Deaner (with Doering) would lose an Impact X Division Championship match to Mike Bailey.
 A disappointed Young would demand Deaner and Doering to prove they belong with him.
 Violent By Design's Deaner and Joe Doering would attack both Alex Shelley and Chris Sabin after their world championship number one contender's match.
 Shelley and Sabin would soon be saved by the debuting Kushida, a former partner of Shelley's.
 Two weeks later on Impact!, The Motor City Machine Guns defeated Deaner and Doering, only for the latter to conduct a post-match attack once again.
 Kushida would come out to help but was piledriven by VBD's leader Eric Young.
 Later that night, it was announced that Sabin and Kushida will team up against Violent By Design at Emergence.
 On the August 11 episode of Impact!, Kushida (with Sabin) would defeat Deaner (with Doering).
 Later backstage, Young would continue to be disappointed by Deaner and Doering's failures.
 In response, he placed himself in the match at Emergence.

 At Slammiversary, Jack Evans was originally supposed to take part in the Impact X Division Championship Ultimate X match, but an injury forced him to withdraw and saw him replaced with Andrew Everett.
 That night, Mike Bailey would become the new champion, outlasting Everett, Alex Zayne, Kenny King, Trey Miguel, and defending champion Ace Austin.
 After successfully defending his title at Against All Odds, Bailey would continue his run as champion by defeating Alan Angels on the July 7 episode of Impact!.
 After the match, Bailey and Angels would be attacked by Deaner and Joe Doering.
 A week later Bailey would issue a challenge to a title match to Deaner.
 That title match would take place on the July 21 episode of Impact!, with Bailey defeating Deaner (with Doering).
 On August 4, Impact announced that Evans will challenge for the X Division Championship at Emergence, still held by Bailey after defending the title against Rocky Romero on the August 11 episode of Impact!.